Who We Are

 Cory Banks - Cory provides much-needed indie cred to the show, almost by default.
 It doesn't hurt that he grows a mean indie beard and wears the finest in horn-rimmed glasses.
 Cory has written for a number of publications and brings a special brand of caustic wit to the show.

-Amanda Knowlton - She'll run this town some day.
+Amanda Knowlton - They'll run this town some day.

 Rob Zacny - One day Rob Zacny just showed up and pressed his nose against the window like a hungry Dickensian street urchin.
 Sean and Shawn sternly informed him he would earn his keep if they took him in.
 Then they handed him a pile of straw and told him to spin it all into Tuesday features.
 Since then, his two great joys have been stealing from Rabbit's wine cellar, and the ensuing drunken Conference Call appearances.
 When no one is around, the ingrate writes for other outlets, and has even started hosting his own podcast.